csula/cs1222-spring-2017/README.md

   - Edward Kench's [SQL Inner Join Multiple Tables with SUM Tutorial](https://youtu.be/NuJn9TVCuK0).

 Note that Ed Kench's videos are specific to Microsoft SQL server.
 However, we can easily adapt them to MySQL.

+- **2/7/2017** I am really sick today -- cannot make it to class.
+Therefore, class is canceled.
+Please discuss on the gitter if you have questions.

+- **1/30/2017** Discussion board is up.
+Please visit [https://gitter.im/cs1222-spring-2017/Lobby](https://gitter.im/cs1222-spring-2017/Lobby) for real-time web development excitement.